2026 Military Retirement & VA Disability Rates: Your Complete Guide to This Year's Increases

 But here's what most calculators won't tell you: your state of residence can dramatically impact how much of this increase you actually keep.
 Some states tax military retirement income while others don't, and that difference can cost (or save) you thousands of dollars per year.

-📊 Quick Summary: An E-7 retiring at 20 years in 2026 will receive approximately $2,969/month in retirement pay (up from $2,860 in 2025).
-Combined with 80% VA disability with a spouse and child, total monthly income is $4,564 – but state taxes could reduce this by $200-400/month depending on where you live.
+📊 Quick Summary: An E-7 retiring at 20 years in 2026 will receive approximately $2,880/month in retirement pay (a true High-3 figure; the 2026 pay tables run 3.8% above 2025).
+Combined with 80% VA disability with a spouse and child, total monthly income is $5,286.
+State taxes can take a bite out of the pension portion depending on where you live.

 2026 Benefit Increases at a Glance